 Flexible Spending Account

-A flexible spending account (FSA) allows you to deduct a set amount of pre-tax money from each paycheck to pay for certain IRS-qualified out-of-pocket health expenses, such as medical copays, dependent care, prescription drugs, transit, and parking.
+A flexible spending account (FSA) allows you to deduct a set amount of pre-tax money from each paycheck to pay for certain IRS-qualified out-of-pocket health expenses, such as doctor copays, prescription drugs, and materials such as glasses or artificial limbs.

-Simply use your FSA debit card at the point of sale for services, or file a claim for reimbursement.
+Simply use your FSA debit card at the point of sale for services or file a reimbursement claim.
 Since the IRS governs this pre-tax benefit, you can only use your FSA funds for IRS-approved expenses.

 Download a complete list of eligible expenses, plus a printable summary of the FSA: